-The "Wage Board Act" proposed in South Carolina aims to establish a framework for the creation of wage boards by the Director of the Department of Employment and Workforce.
-Under the new legislation, wage boards can be formed upon the petition of fifty or more residents to investigate whether employees in specific occupations are receiving fair wages.
-The wage boards will consist of nine members, including representatives from employers, employees, and the public, and will have the authority to recommend minimum fair wage rates, overtime rates, and other employment conditions.
-The director will oversee the process, including the appointment of wage board members and the publication of their recommendations.
+The proposed "Wage Board Act" aims to establish a framework for the creation of wage boards in South Carolina, which will be overseen by the Director of the Department of Employment and Workforce.
+Under the new Section 41-27-670, wage boards can be formed upon the petition of fifty or more residents to investigate whether employees in specific occupations are receiving fair wages.
+Each wage board will consist of nine members, including representatives from employers, employees, and the public, and will have the authority to recommend minimum fair wage rates, overtime rates, and other employment conditions.
+The director will be responsible for appointing members, overseeing the process, and ensuring compliance with the established wage standards.

 Statutes affected: 01/15/2025: 41-27-670